-The doctor's little black bag - a traditional symbol of medicine - follows a different path today than it did 50 years ago.
+Theme of National Hospital Week The doctor's little black bag - a traditional symbol of medicine - follows a different path today than it did 50 years ago.
 Then it made most of its trips between the doctor's office and the patient's home; today it travels most frequently between the office and the hospital.

-The little black bag's altered path illustrates the changing patterns of medical practice - the trend toward centralizing medical care in the ber of the Sanatorium Board and of Manitoba Sanatorium.
+The little black bag's altered path illustrates the changing patterns of medical prac-- the trend toward centice tralizing medical care in the and of Manitoba Sanatorium.
+Mr. Drewry and his wife have also furnished a two-bed patients' ward in the Central Tuberculosis Clinic Section of the rehabilitation hospital.